 Activation Logic: Smart Dispensing Control

-At the core of the user experience is how the dispenser decides when and how much soap to release.
-Fontana’s activation logic integrates both hardware and software layers:
+At the center of user experience lies the logic by which the dispenser determines to dispense and to what volume.
+Fontana’s activation logic goes beyond hardware and software:

 - Debounce Algorithms